-

-Chinese tea Shu Puer "Lao cha tou" (老茶头, Lǎo chá tóu, "Old tea heads")
+Chinese Shu Pu'er tea "Lao cha tou" (老茶头, Lǎo chá tóu, "Old tea heads")

 What is "Lao Cha Tou"?

-"Lao Cha Tou" is a by-product that is formed during the fermentation process of Shu Pu'er.
-During wet stacking (wo dui), the tea leaves release natural sugars and juices that glue them together into dense clumps.
-These clumps, or "tea heads", are hand-picked and then further processed.
-Due to its dense structure, "Lao Cha Tou" has a richer flavor and a longer aftertaste than regular Shu Pu'er.
+Lao Cha Tou is a byproduct formed during the fermentation of Shu Pu'er.
+During wet stacking (wo dui), the tea leaves release natural sugars and juices, which bind them into dense clumps.
+These clumps, or "tea heads," are hand-selected and then undergo further processing.
+Thanks to its dense structure, Lao Cha Tou has a richer flavor and a longer aftertaste than regular Shu Pu'er.

 Characteristics of tea